CLINICAL COORDINATOR, SENIOR THERAPIST

-Jody is trained and experienced in several modalities, including Cognitive Behavioral Therapy (CBT), Emotion-focused Therapy for couples (EFT), and Psychodynamic Therapy.
-Current post-graduate interest is in the practical application of interpersonal neuropsychology to address issues of developmental trauma and loss.
+Jody is trained and experienced in several modalities, including Cognitive Behavioral Therapy (CBT), Emotion-focused Therapy for couples (EFT), Internal Family Systems (IFS), and EMDR.
+Jody uses the practical application of interpersonal neuropsychology and “embodied immediacy” to successfully address chronic symptoms of developmental trauma and loss.
 She is certified in LGBTQ Clinical Foundations from the Institute for Contemporary Psychotherapy and IHI Therapy Center, and has received trainings on Adult Attachment in Psychotherapy with David Wallin, Ph.D., and sexuality and couples’ clinical issues at the Ackerman Institute.

-Jody is an adjunct professor in the psychology department at Brooklyn College where she teaches Lifespan Development and Psychology of Gender.
+Jody is an adjunct professor in the psychology department at Brooklyn College where she teaches Master level Mental Health Counseling students.
 She is a member of the American Counseling Association.

 Areas of clinical expertise include stress management, anxiety, depression, interpersonal and relationship difficulties, parenting, and gender and LGBTQ issues.